pawximity/ive-been-working-on-a-small-project/README.md

 Analysis of a Discord-delivered malware campaign involving staged execution, credential theft, human-operated account abuse, and a bad game called Lixora.

 ## Overview

 ---

-This repository documents the analysis of a Discord-delivered malware campaign disguised as a game titled:
+This documents the analysis of a Discord-delivered malware campaign disguised as a game titled:

 **“Lixora – Adventures of a Dark Wizard”**

-The campaign uses:
-- Social engineering via Discord
-- A staged execution chain
-- Credential and session theft
-- Compromised account reuse

 ## Initial Discovery